-In recent years, there has been an interest in something called transformational leadership.
-It was a term originally coined by political scientist James McGregor Burns in 1978, since when the theories behind it have been developed by various organisational psychologists and business experts.
+Transformational leadership has grown in visibility over recent years.
+The term was originally coined by political scientist James McGregor Burns in 1978, and the theories behind transformational leadership have been further developed by various organisational psychologists and business experts.

 In this article, we explain the principles of transformational leadership, the benefits of adopting this style of management and look at some of the pioneers who are reinventing businesses, and in some cases, entire industries.
 We’ll also discuss the steps people in businesses of every size can take on their journey towards becoming transformational leaders.